Teradata/dsco/README.rst

       dsco init

-  Running this will prompt for project name and other inforation.
+  Running this will prompt for project name and other information.

 dsco go
   Launch container and open info page in a browser